The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: The SAGA Survey Strategy

 We then examine the candidate host's local galactic environment.
-Using our `Grand List,' we first require there are no bright galaxies inside the projected virial radius with magnitude of $K < K_\mathrm{host} - 1.6$ or brighter.\footnote{In \paperone{}, this criterion was $K < K_\mathrm{host} - 1$; we have since tightened the criterion, but also collected substantial data on a handful hosts and choose to keep them in our host sample, including NGC\,7166 presented in this work.} The magnitude difference of 1.6\,mag was chosen to ensure that no two MW host galaxies in our $K$-band magnitude range could be found inside the same virial volume.
-This criteria does not exclude MW--M31 like systems, as the Milky Way is slightly beyond two virial radii from M31 (such a configuration is only excluded for $\sim$\,35\% of the lines-of-sight solid angle).
+Using our Grand List, we first require there to be no bright galaxies inside the projected virial radius with magnitude of $K < K_\mathrm{host} - 1.6$ or brighter.\footnote{In \paperone{}, this criterion was $K < K_\mathrm{host} - 1$; we have since tightened the criterion but also collected substantial data on a handful of hosts and choose to keep them in our host sample, including NGC\,7166 presented in this work.} The magnitude difference of 1.6\,mag was chosen to ensure that no two MW host galaxies in our $K$-band magnitude range could be found inside the same virial volume.
+This criterion does not exclude MW--M31-like systems, as the MW is slightly beyond two virial radii from M31 (such a configuration is only excluded for $\sim$35\% of the line-of-sight solid angle).
 We also use the 2MRS group catalog constructed by \citet[][obtained from EDD]{2017MNRAS.470.2982L} and remove hosts associated with a group whose mass is greater than $M_\text{halo} < 10^{13}\,\msun$.
 Finally, we manually flag a small handful of potential host galaxies that are visibly disturbed and/or in merging systems.

-We select galaxies in the distance range of 25--40.75\,Mpc with a heliocentric velocity greater than 1,400\,\kms.
+We select galaxies in the distance range of 25--40.75\,Mpc with a heliocentric velocity greater than 1400\,\kms.
 The outer distance limit corresponds to the absolute magnitude limit of $M_{r,o} < -12.3$ given our apparent magnitude limit of $r_o < 20.75$.
 The inner distance and velocity limits exclude 80 hosts in fields that are too big for our instruments and that are more efficiently studied using other techniques \citep[e.g.,][]{Danieli2018}.
-These nearby ($<25$\,Mpc) hosts that also satisfy our stellar mass and environments cuts include the well-studied Milky Way analogs M94 \citep{Smercina2018}, as well as 3 of the 10 hosts (NGC\,1023, NGC\,2903, NGC\,4258) presented in \citet{Carlsten2019}.
+These nearby ($<25$\,Mpc) hosts that also satisfy our stellar mass and environment cuts include the well-studied MW analogs M94 \citep{Smercina2018}, as well as three of the 10 hosts (NGC\,1023, NGC\,2903, and NGC\,4258) presented in \citet{Carlsten2019}.